30 No-Cook Potluck and Picnic Recipes

 Basic Chicken Salad

 We call this chicken salad "basic," but thanks to lemon juice and fresh green onion and parsley, it's anything but boring.
+Don't hesitate to bring it to your next picnic.

 Chunky Fresh Tomato Salsa